Juan Fernández (footballer, born 1980): Career

-Fernández started his career with Estudiantes de La Plata in 1998, in 1999 he played a friendly match for the Argentina national football team under Marcelo Bielsa's coaching.
+A product of Estudiantes de La Plata, Fernández started his career with them in 1998, in 1999 he played a friendly match for the Argentina national football team under Marcelo Bielsa's coaching.
 In 2002, Fernández he was sold to Borussia Dortmund in Germany.

 Fernández then played for River Plate, San Lorenzo, Olimpo de Bahía Blanca, Colón and Argentinos Juniors, all of them in the Argentine Primera División.

+In 2013, Fernández moved to Chile and played for Deportes Iquique.